darcyMaz/YTtoPSP/README.md

 * I recommend creating an enironment as you can easily downloaded new packages if there are updates to this project, and you won't run into problems recognizing packages.

 3. Install packages for the podhnologic submodule.
 * The submodule needs to have some packages installed.
-Go to the terminal, change directories to podhnologic, then type npm install.
+Go to the terminal, change directories to podhnologic, then type the line below.
 That's it!
 Then change directories back to YTtoPSP.
+    ```sh
+    npm install
+    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>